 I don’t ever remember not having to do at least one repair (or a total overhaul) on any piece I’ve ever done.
 Maybe that’s because I’m a thrifter and I view curbside finds as a challenge.
 Give me a FREEBIE every day!
 That’s called a SCORE in the furniture flipping world if you didn’t know.
 You’re welcome.

-Learn more on these topics:
+Learn more about these topics:

 How To Make Sticky Drawers Slide Easily